 How to enter

-You will need to send in your current CV and answer in no more than 200 words why you are a Sommelier, what your greatest wine experience has been to date and what winning would mean to you.
-You will need to submit your CV and nomination from your current employer by midnight on 9 March 2020.
+You will need to enter and answer in no more than 200 words why you are a Sommelier, what your greatest wine experience has been to date and what winning would mean to you.
+You will need to submit your entry by midnight on 5 April 2023.

 Please make a note of the following competition dates - candidates will need to make themselves available as shown:

-Successful candidates will be invited to attend one of the regional finals on Friday 24 April.
+Successful candidates will be invited to attend the regional finals on 2 May.

 Candidates must complete a written paper, a blind tasting and practical service tasks.

-The regional finals will take place in London, Manchester and Bristol.
+The regional finals will take place in London.

-Following the Regional finals the 12 successful candidates will be invited to progress to the next stage which incorporates a trip to Taittinger in Reims (22 & 23 June) and the Preliminary semi-finals in London on 6 July & the finals on 20 July.
+Following the Regional finals, the 12 successful candidates will be invited to progress to the next stage which incorporates a trip to Taittinger in Reims (June) and the Preliminary semi-finals and finals in London (July).

 The preliminary semi-finals

-The 12 successful candidates from the regional finals will be invited to attend the preliminary semi-finals in London on 6 July.
+The 12 successful candidates from the regional finals will be invited to attend the preliminary semi-finals in London in June.
 Candidates will be judged on a written questionnaire and a blind tasting test.

 The semi-final and the final